endor/karhu/ARTICLE.md

-# Writing a business oriented web application using HTML5 local storage
+﻿# Writing a business oriented web application using IE9 + HTML5 local storage

 A lot of people still consider JavaScript a "toy language", despite the fact that it has received much attention lately and there are quite a number of high quality libraries and frameworks available for creating production-ready applications.
 This article will follow the creation of a basic business oriented application.
-The application is meant as a starting point for digging deeper into the existing options and to experience how much fun coding quality JavaScript can be.
+The application is meant as a starting point for digging deeper into the existing options and to experience how much fun coding quality JavaScript can be and how the integration of HTML5 applications with Internet Explorer 9 into the Windows operating system will enhance the user experience.

 The basic application that was developed alongside this article catalogues products and divides them into categories.
 Those categories as well as the products can be created, updated and deleted.
 In addition to this typical CRUD approach, there are other standard tasks that will be handled: internationalization, validation of input and controlling the application via the keyboard.
 One of the most important aspects of the app is that it will use HTML5 local storage in order to allow offline editing.